kevinrfoster/ecob2000_lab5/README.md

 *Although, really, you should make sure you know what each one of those restrictions is doing – recall the first rule of analysis, “Know your data”.
-So some simple summary stats would be good here.*
+Check the codebook (in the zip or also in this repo for your convenience).
+Some simple summary stats would be good here.*

 Your group should pick a different subset.